Film Studies: Film as Art

 Grading options: A-F (default), P-NP, audit

 Enhances understanding of film through analysis of film history and form.
 Develops visual literacy and analysis skills by offering a range of tools to study any film.
 Analyzes ways in which a film may both contribute and react to its time and culture; analyzes film through studying the techniques by which it was made; and substantiates observations with examples taken from film tradition and from the film itself.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion of this course, students will be able to: